The Efficient Preparation of Normal Distributions in Quantum Registers: Implementing H as a Quantum Circuit without Mid-Circuit Measurement and Reuse (MCMR-free)

 \subsection{Adder Gate Complexity}

 All approaches require the implementation of an adder-plus-one gate ($A^{+1}$), which can be implemented either with additional ancillary qubits, or with no additional ancillary qubits.
+In the NISQ context, Table \ref{tab:QFT_depth} and Table \ref{tab:adder_depth} will provide estimate on the constant factor of the asymptotic circuit depth for different approaches described for the QFT and adder gate respectively.
+Note as we already know one of the two number in the additions, further optimization could be found in the described methods.
 When not using ancillary qubits, the adder-plus-one gate may be implemented in Fourier space (requiring a Quantum Fourier Transform (QFT) at the start of the overall circuit, and an inverse-QFT at the end) resulting in $\mathcal{O}(n)$ CX gates per application of $\H$~\cite{draper2000addition}.
 Alternatively, without additional ancillas, the adder-plus-one gate may be implemented with $\mathcal{O}(n^2)$ CX gates per application of $\H$.
 As a result, we use the QFT adder approach throughout this document, resulting in a circuit depth of $\mathcal{O}(n^2 + nt)$, which due to the qubit-scaling procedure already discussed is bounded by $\mathcal{O}(n^2)$.
-Alternatively, Draper \textit{et al.} present an adder requiring $\mathcal{O}(n)$ ancilla qubits, and scaling with $\mathcal{O}(\log n)$ circuit depth, without the need to enter the Fourier space, enabling our algorithm to scale with $\mathcal{O}(n \log n)$ circuit depth, if $\mathcal{O}(n)$ ancilla qubits are available~\cite{draper2004logarithmic}.
+Alternatively, Draper \textit{et al.} present an adder requiring $\mathcal{O}(n)$ ancilla qubits, and scaling with $\mathcal{O}(\log n)$ circuit depth, without the need to enter the Fourier space, enabling our algorithm to scale with $\mathcal{O}(t \log n)$ circuit depth, if $\mathcal{O}(n)$ ancilla qubits are available~\cite{draper2004logarithmic}.
+One could adapt this space-depth trade-off to the specific hardware used.
+This reduction in depth would not only be seen on total complexity but also asymptotic complexity if we were to consider the approximate QFT \cite{nam2020approximate}.
+In a fault-tolerance context and with an error $\epsilon$, we would require for the adder and QFT, $\mathcal{O}((nt + n^2)\log(1/\epsilon))$ gates or just $\mathcal{O}((nt + n)\log(1/\epsilon))$ gates using the approximate QFT \cite{goto2014resource}.